Understanding night sweats

 Medical history and physical examination

-Your doc will kick off with a good chat about your sweats - how often, how bad, and what else you’re feeling (fever? weight loss?).
+Your GP will kick off with a good chat about your night sweats, establishing how frequent it is, how badly you're sweating, and if you're experiencing any other symptoms like fever or weight loss.

-They’ll ask about meds, recent bugs, and even family health history, plus your stress levels or boozy habits.
+They’ll ask about your medications, recent bugs, and even family health history, plus your stress levels and alcohol habits.

 A quick once-over might check your skin, lymph nodes, or tum for clues about infections or other issues.